 - 1) Using a voltmeter, connect the negative lead to a good ground point or negative battery terminal and the positive lead to the connector or component terminal. - 2) Contact the positive lead of the voltmeter on connector (A).
-The voltmeter will indicate a voltage. - 3) Shift the positive lead to connector (B).
+The voltmeter will indicate a voltage. - 3) Touch connector (B) with the positive probe.
 The voltmeter will indicate no voltage.

-4) With the test set-up held as it is, turn the switch ON.
-The voltmeter will indicate a voltage and, at the same time, the light will come on.
+- 4) With the test set-up held as it is, turn the switch to ON.
+The voltmeter will indicate a voltage and, at the same time, the light will illuminate.